 This program is a Verified Course Sequence (VCS) approved by the Behavior Analyst Certification Board (BACB) and meets the educational requirements for eligibility as a Board Certified Behavior Analyst (BCBA).
 Additional requirements to achieve certification include successful completion of supervised clinical experience, as well as the certification exam administered by the BACB.

-The school psychology program is approved by the National Association of School Psychologists (NASP) and accredited by the National Council for Accreditation of Teacher Education (NCATE)—which is transitioning to the Council for the Accreditation of Educator Preparation (CAEP)—and the California Commission on Teacher Credentialing (CTC).
+The school psychology program is approved with conditions by the National Association of School Psychologists (NASP) and accredited by the National Council for Accreditation of Teacher Education (NCATE)—which is transitioning to the Council for the Accreditation of Educator Preparation (CAEP)—and the California Commission on Teacher Credentialing (CTC).
 The two degrees are completed in three years and comprise 89 graduate semester units, 450 hours of practicum, and 1,200 hours of fieldwork/internship.
-Upon successful completion of this program, candidates can apply to become Nationally Certified School Psychologists (NCSPs) pending passing of the PRAXIS II Exam (School Psychology) with a score of 147 or greater.
+Upon successful completion of this program, candidates can apply to become Nationally Certified School Psychologists (NCSPs).

 Scope and Sequence